google-research/vision_transformer/README.md

 Make sure you have `Python>=3.6` installed on your machine.

-For installing [JAX](https://github.com/google/jax), follow the instructions provided in the corresponding repository linked here.
-Note that installation instructions for GPU differs slightly from the instructions for CPU.

-Then, install python dependencies by running:
+Install JAX and python dependencies by running:
 ```
+# If using GPU:
 pip install -r vit_jax/requirements.txt

+# If using TPU:
+pip install -r vit_jax/requirements-tpu.txt
 ```
+For newer versions of [JAX](https://github.com/google/jax), follow the instructions provided in the corresponding repository linked here.
+Note that installation instructions for CPU, GPU and TPU differs slightly.

+Install [Flaxformer](https://github.com/google/flaxformer), follow the instructions provided in the corresponding repository linked here.

 For more details refer to the section [Running on cloud](#running-on-cloud) below.